Getting Started

 Section titled “Docker”cp .env.example .env# Edit .env with your settingsdocker compose up --buildOps Console (Optional)

-Section titled “Ops Console (Optional)”The Operations Console at /ops provides trace viewing, replay, and governance controls.
-It requires OIDC authentication:
+Section titled “Ops Console (Optional)”The Operations Console at /ops provides trace viewing, decision replay (context), simulation, governance health, agent inventory, incidents, and policy testing.
+Authentication options:

 Next Steps